victorbrndls/ModpackDownloader/README.md

 ## Features
 Fast and light-weight.

-Shows information about the modpack before download (name, mods quantity, version)
+Shows information about the modpack before download (name, mods quantity, version).

+You can select which mods you want to download.

 ## Downloads
 <a href="https://github.com/Harystolho/ModpackDownloader/releases"> Download here </a>